 The gardens are huge, so thankfully there are plenty of areas to explore.
-I found that the flowers right by the entrance got overwhelmingly crowded later in the day, so I was glad to have taken a few photos with them right when I arrived.
+I thought the flowers right by the entrance got overwhelmingly crowded later in the day, so I was glad to have taken a few photos with them right when I arrived.

 However the farther you move away from the restaurants and entrance, the fewer people you’ll find.

-I’d suggest getting there as early as you can manage, taking the photos that you want to have with the flowers, and then sit back on the grass and have a picnic (the food there is pretty so-so, might as well bring your own).
+I’d suggest getting there as early as you can manage.
+Take the photos that you want to have with the flowers, and then sit back on the grass and have a picnic (the food there is pretty so-so, might as well bring your own).

-By mid-afternoon, mom and I had switched to just photographing the flowers, which wasn’t affected by the crowds since they weren’t visible anyways.
+By mid-afternoon, mom and I had switched to just photographing the flowers.
+This wasn’t affected by the crowds since they weren’t visible anyways.

-There are also options outside of the gardens if you have the time, such as renting a bike and taking the cycling route to see the rows upon rows of tulips and daffodils.
+There are also options outside of the gardens if you have the time.
+Some include renting a bike and taking the cycling route to see the rows upon rows of tulips and daffodils.
 This is something I’d love to do the next time I visit.

-I was initially a little bit worried that this would be too touristy for me, that I’d see a bunch of trampled flowers from people taking selfies, and that it would be so overwhelming that I’d just want to leave, but I was pleasantly surprised.
-Most importantly of all, mom finally got to realize her dream of visiting the tulips in Amsterdam.
+I was initially a little bit worried that this would be too touristy for me, that I’d see a bunch of trampled flowers from people taking selfies.
+I thought it would be so overwhelming that I’d just want to leave, but I was pleasantly surprised.
+Most importantly of all, my mom finally got to realize her dream of visiting the tulips in Amsterdam.

-Though it will get busy, there’s no denying that, by going early and getting your photos out of the way in the morning before throngs of people show up, you can enjoy the Keukenhof in all of its touristic glory.
+Though it will get busy, by going early and getting your photos out of the way in the morning before throngs of people show up, you can enjoy the Keukenhof in all of its touristic glory.